ThisIsFair/Nika-Read-Only-SGPU/README OLD Format.md

 # IMPORTANT: The spoofing steps are creating an issue, which makes this guide pointless to follow as of right now.
 Please do not follow the guide, as it'll be a waste of time, at least until I or someone else can come up with a way to resolve it.
 This note will be replaced when the guide is good to follow again.
+Additional Note: The guide may be missing some important parts, which is why I reformatted it so it's easier to update.

 # Nika Read Only